Last updated: May 3, 2026

 - Best immediate takeaway: If you need money back, check the state MO-PTC first.
 If you need future bills held down, check for a local freeze.

-- Major rule: These programs focus on your primary residence, not a second home, vacation home, or rental property, as shown in the state statute and local county pages like Boone.
+- Major rule: These programs focus on your primary residence, not a second home, vacation home, or rental property.

-- Realistic obstacle: Homes held in a trust, life estate, or other non-standard ownership setup often need extra papers, according to Boone County, Clay County, and Buchanan County.
+- Realistic obstacle: Homes held in a trust, life estate, or other non-standard ownership setup often need extra papers.

 - Useful fact: Missouri’s statewide credit can help some renters too, but not if the building or facility does not pay property taxes.

-- Best next step: Gather your deed, tax receipt, ID, and 1099s before you call.
-That is what the state form instructions and several local county programs require.
+- Best next step: Gather your deed, tax receipt, ID, and income forms before you call.
+Many offices will ask for those first.

 Who qualifies